boyanfan/dream-engine/docs/WindowConfiguration.md

 - `std::string title`: The title of the application window.

-- `int width`: The width of the window in pixels.
-Defaults to `1280`.

-- `int height`: The height of the window in pixels.
-Defaults to `720`.
+- `Vector2 size`: The width and height of the window in pixels, represented by a [Vector2](Vector2.md).

 - `int frameRate`: The desired target frame rate in frames per second.
-Defaults to `60`.

 ---